msawczynk/LLMiq/tests/iq_test.md

 13. Correct: 5th = array, concepts with 'p': polymorphism, package, promise.
 (10 points for all correct, 5 for partial).

+14. Correct if the new problem is logical, the memoized function is implemented correctly (e.g., using a dict for cache), and recalls a=0, b=1.
+(10 points for creativity, correctness, and recall; 5 for partial).

 Total score: Sum the points.
-130 = perfect, 100+ = high capability, etc. Note variations over time.
-Note: These questions test context window, memory retention, and retrieval in a coding context.
+140 = perfect, 110+ = high capability, etc. Note variations over time.
+Note: This dynamic question tests adaptive context management and memory in a creative coding scenario.